-I’m a 28 year old Gen-Y (I think our species is now called “millennial”) guy who is a mass of contradictions.
+I’m a 29 year old Gen-Y (I think our species is now called “millennial”) guy who is a mass of contradictions.
 I’m the harsh businessman with a soft heart at the core.
 I’m the health nut who still can’t say no to a good cheeseburger (with jalapeños and maybe bacon).
 I’m the guy who stutters but still never shuts up.
 I’m the guy with expensive taste who is too practical to indulge most of the time.
-The guy who is told he too serious, but is obsessed with stand up comedy.
+The guy who is told he’s too serious, but is obsessed with stand up comedy.
 And it goes on and on.

 I have a passion (and a few flatter me by saying a knack) for business and technology, an obsession with efficiency, a love of food and fitness, and a deep desire to connect and understand people because I believe in the idea that everyone has a story to tell and something you can take away from hearing it.

 If you can’t handle the occasional touchy issue, commentary dripping with sarcasm or questioning the status quo, then I wouldn’t recommend sticking around.
 I’m all about seeking a better idea, and we could really use some better ideas right about now.
 I try to avoid soapbox topics, but hey… I’m only human and after all, it’s my blog right?

 What’s this about “a life not scalable”?

-You can read the more detailed explanation here, but in short it was a phrase that just bubbled up and came out of my mouth when a former business partner and close friend asked me what I wanted to ultimately have 5, 10, 30 years down the road.
+You can read the more detailed explanation here, but in short it was a phrase that just bubbled up and came out of my mouth when a business partner and close friend asked me what I wanted to ultimately have 5, 10, 30 years down the road.

 Winkles?
 Where did that come from?